Mass spectra and Mott transitions of neutral mesons at finite temperature and magnetic field in frame of three-flavor Polyakov-extended Nambu-Jona-Lasino model: Abstract

 \section{Abstract}

-Mass spectra and Mott transitions of neutral mesons $K_0, \pi_0, \eta, \eta'$ at finite temperature and magnetic field are investigated in a three-flavor PNJL model.
-We focus on the effect of gluons, which is simulated by the Polyakov potential and the inverse magnetic catalysis (IMC) effect, which is mimicked by using a magnetic field dependent coupling constant.
+Mass spectra and Mott transitions of neutral mesons $K_0, {\bar K}_0, \pi_0, \eta, \eta'$ at finite temperature and magnetic field are investigated in a three-flavor PNJL model.
+We focus on the effect of gluons, which is simulated by the Polyakov potential, and the inverse magnetic catalysis (IMC) effect, which is mimicked by using a magnetic field dependent parameter.
 Mass spectra show similar structure when introducing the contribution of Polyakov potential and IMC effect.
-The mass of $K_0$ meson $m_{K_0}$ is controlled by chiral symmetry breaking and restoration.
+The mass of $K_0\ ({\bar K}_0)$ meson $m_{K_0}=m_{{\bar K}_0}$ is controlled by chiral symmetry breaking and restoration.
 It increases with temperature in the low temperature region, and shows a mass jump at the Mott transition.
-Further increasing temperature, $m_{K_0}$ firstly decreases and then increases with temperature. $\pi_0$ meson is not only the pseudo-Goldstone boson of chiral symmetry breaking, but also influenced by the flavor mixing of $\pi_0-\eta-\eta'$.
-The behavior of $m_{\pi_0}$ is different from $m_{K_0}$ only at high temperature region, which decreases with temperature.
+Further increasing temperature, $m_{K_0}=m_{{\bar K}_0}$ firstly decreases and then increases with temperature. $\pi_0$ meson is not only the pseudo-Goldstone boson of chiral symmetry breaking, but also influenced by the flavor mixing of $\pi_0-\eta-\eta'$.
+The behavior of $m_{\pi_0}$ is different from $m_{K_0}=m_{{\bar K}_0}$ only at high temperature region, which decreases with temperature.
 For $\eta$ and $\eta'$ mesons, they are affected by both the $U_A(1)$ anomaly and the flavor mixing of $\pi_0-\eta-\eta'$.
 The mass of $\eta$ meson $m_{\eta}$ decreases with temperature in low temperature region and then shows a jump at its Mott transition.
-After that $m_{\eta}$ firstly decreases and later increases with temperature. $\eta'$ mesons is a resonant state in vacuum and in medium, and its mass $m_{\eta'}$ continuously decreases and then increases with temperature.
-The mass jumps of $K_0, \pi_0, \eta$ mesons are caused by the dimension reduction of the constituent quarks under external magnetic field.
-In the PNJL model, the Mott transition temperature of $K_0,\ \pi_0$ mesons ($ \eta$ meson) decrease (increases) with magnetic field.
-The IMC effect leads to the lower value for meson Mott transition temperature.
+After that $m_{\eta}$ firstly decreases and later increases with temperature. $\eta'$ meson is a resonant state in vacuum and in medium, and its mass $m_{\eta'}$ continuously decreases and then increases with temperature.
+The mass jumps of $K_0, {\bar K}_0, \pi_0, \eta$ mesons are caused by the dimension reduction of the constituent quarks under external magnetic field.
+In the PNJL model, the Mott transition temperature of $K_0, {\bar K}_0, \pi_0$ mesons ($\eta$ meson) decreases (increases) with magnetic field.
+The IMC effect leads to no qualitative change to the meson Mott transition temperature but shifts them to the lower values.